pratiks0/real-estate-website/README.md

+# Real Estate Website

+Welcome to the Real Estate Website!
+This project is a responsive web application built with React and styled using Tailwind CSS.
+It allows users to browse, search, and filter real estate listings.

+## Features

+- **User-Friendly Interface**: A clean and intuitive UI that enhances the user experience.
+- **Responsive Design**: Works seamlessly across devices of all sizes.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.